mesfind/bioinfo-python/_episodes/01-intro.md

 ### Python on the Cluster

 Our HPC systems do not use the Anaconda install of Python.
 Additionally, the default versions of Python that is available globally is Python 2.7.
-Thus, if you would like to use HPC-Class to interact with Python, you will have to load the Python 3 module after logging on to the cluster (`ssh <ISU Net ID>@hpc-class.its.iastate.edu`).
+Thus, if you would like to use HPC-Class to interact with Python, it is recommended that you load the Python 3 module after logging on to the cluster (`ssh <ISU Net ID>@hpc-class.its.iastate.edu`).

 ```
-$ module load python/3.6.5-fwk5uaj
+$ module load python
 ```

 Once you have loaded the Python 3 module, you can open the `python3` interpreter:

 ```
-$ python3
+$ python
 ```

 ~~~
-Python 3.6.5 (default, May 29 2018, 16:28:47)
+Python 3.7.7 (default, Jun 15 2020, 12:59:09)
-[GCC 4.8.5 20150623 (Red Hat 4.8.5-28)] on linux
+[GCC 4.8.5 20150623 (Red Hat 4.8.5-36)] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ~~~